Cosmology and Particle Astrophysics

 Observations of the total solar eclipse of 29 May 1919 brought an end to the Newtonian description of the Universe, and paved the way for one governed by Einstein’s equations.
 This paradigm shift opened up a new cosmology, tying together particle physics, observational astronomy, and philosophy.

 This course will give a short introduction to general relativity, gravitational radiation, gravitational lensing, Big Bang cosmology, cosmological parameters, thermodynamics in the early universe, the cosmic microwave background, cosmic inflation, and structure formation.

 This is a Master's level course given at half speed during daytime.

 The teaching consists of online lectures and problem solving sessions.

 The course is examined through written and/or oral exams.

-ScheduleThis is a preliminary schedule and is subject to continuous change.
-For this reason, we do not recommend print-outs.
-At the start of the course, your institution will advise where you can find your schedule during the course.
+ScheduleThe schedule will be available no later than one month before the start of the course.
+We do not recommend print-outs as changes can occur.
+At the start of the course, your department will advise where you can find your schedule during the course.

 Note that the course literature can be changed up to two months before the start of the course.